Marcus-UK/bank_tech_test/README.md

 So that I can access my money,
 I want to be able to withdraw money.

 As a customer,
-So that I can see my balance,
-I want to be able to print my balance.

-As a customer,
 So that I can keep track of my account activity,